 Pulsely, May 5 2020, rev. Nov 13 2023

-Pulsely Limited, registered in the UK wih the number 13745452 (hereinafter referred to as “Pulsely”) is D&I analytics tools that unveils data insights for companies to create a more inclusive workplace for all employees.
+Pulsely Limited, registered in the UK wih the number 13745452 (hereinafter referred to as “Pulsely”) is a D&I analytics tools that unveils data insights for companies to create a more inclusive workplace for all employees.
 Pulsely will use surveys to collect employee responses and then interpret their answers to provide the company with insights based on Diversity & Inclusion metrics, that can be used to address challenges related with employee well-being in the company.
 Pulsely is committed with the anonymity of this Data, only disclosing data when there is no risk of employee identification.

 This Privacy and Cookies policy regulates the processing of personal data of Clients, Employees and any third party that accesses the Website, as defined below (hereinafter referred to as “User” or jointly as “Users”), collected through the use of the website [insert link to website] (hereinafter referred to as the “Website”).
 Pulsely is the owner and provider of the Website.

 In what concerns D&I analytics projects, Pulsely acts as data processor, processing data on behalf of the Client who acts as a data controller (“Controller”) for the purposes of conducting D&I analytics projects within the Client’s workplace, in order to unveil data insights to create a more inclusive workplace for all the Client’s Employees.
 Pulsely is acting solely in accordance with the instructions given by the Controller.